How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Opening your session

 How you set the tone and the scene will be really important.
-I find that it’s really effective to focus on where the team wants to be, what high performance looks and feels like, what being a great team is really all about.
+I find that it’s really effective to focus on where the team wants to be.
+This includes what high performance looks and feels like, what being a great team is really all about.
 Work on getting there rather than necessarily dwelling too much on what is wrong, particularly.
 You can address that a bit later on.

 Agree and write down some house rules, including items such as: